Hensley Henson: Westminster

-The Ilford appointment had been in Salisbury's personal gift; in his official capacity as prime minister he was responsible for Henson's next appointment: rector of St Margaret's, Westminster and canon of Westminster Abbey in 1900.
-St Margaret's, the parish church of the British parliament, was a high-profile appointment; Henson followed predecessors as willing as he was to court controversy including Henry Hart Milman and Frederic Farrar.
+The Ilford appointment had been in Salisbury's personal gift; in his official capacity as Prime Minister he was responsible for Henson's next appointment: rector of St Margaret's, Westminster, and canon of Westminster Abbey in 1900.
+St Margaret's, the parish church of the British parliament, was a prominent appointment, bringing him into the public eye; he followed predecessors as willing as he to court controversy including Henry Hart Milman and Frederic Farrar.
 His eventual successor as Bishop of Durham, Alwyn Williams wrote that at St Margaret's, Henson's brilliance as a speaker and independence of thought attracted large congregations and "his increasingly liberal churchmanship" appealed to a wide range of public opinion, though some of his views offended the orthodox.

-In October 1902 at Westminster Abbey Henson married Isabella (Ella) Caroline (1870–1949), the only daughter of James Wallis Dennistoun of Dennistoun, Scotland.
+In October 1902 at Westminster Abbey Henson married Isabella (Ella) Caroline, the only daughter of James Wallis Dennistoun of Dennistoun, Scotland.
+The ceremony was performed by Arthur Winnington-Ingram, Bishop of London, and Lang, now Bishop of Stepney.
 Grimley comments that it was in keeping with Henson's usual impulsiveness that he proposed within four days of meeting her.
 The marriage was lifelong; there were no children.
+To their great sorrow, his wife twice miscarried, in 1905, and did not conceive after that.

-From his pulpit, Henson spoke against the view that ecumenism was, in W E Gladstone's words, "a moral monster", and criticised schools that failed to provide adequate religious instruction.
-Preaching at Westminster Abbey in 1912 he attracted international attention for naming and denouncing three British directors of the Peruvian-Amazon Company for the "Putumayo atrocities" – the mass enslavement and brutal treatment of indigenous Peruvians in the company's rubber factories.
-During his time at St Margaret's Henson published nine books, some of them collected sermons and lectures, others on the role of Christianity in modern society and theological questions.
+From his pulpit, Henson spoke against the view that ecumenism was, as W. E. Gladstone once called it, "a moral monster", and he criticised schools that failed to provide adequate religious instruction.
+Preaching at Westminster Abbey in 1912 he attracted international attention for naming and denouncing three British directors of the Peruvian Amazon Company for what The Times called the "Putumayo atrocities" – the mass enslavement and brutal treatment of indigenous Peruvians in the company's rubber factories.
+Looking back in old age, Henson rated this as the most important of the utterances in which he spoke for a nation's revulsion against wickedness.